-Areas of Court Excellence Action to be Undertaken and Expected Outcome Steps to Achieve Action and Outcome Responsibility/ Participants Timing of Steps Performance Indicator 1 Area 1: Court Leadership To provide organisation professional manage and open.
+Areas of Court Excellence Action to be Undertaken and Expected Outcome Steps to Achieve Action and Outcome Responsibility/ Participants Timing of Steps Performance Indicator 1 Area 1: Court Leadership To provide organisational leadership that promotes a proactive and professional management culture, pursues innovation and is accountable and open.
 1.1 Our court leaders have defined the mission, vision and core values of our courts.
 1.1.1.
 Statement of purpose Develop, adopt and publicise a statement describing the court's purpose Develop statement.
 Adopt statement.
 Publicise statement.
 IFCE Working Group IFCE Working Group Registrar 30 Jun 31 Jul 30 Sep Action taken by target date.
 Action taken by target date.
 Action taken by target date.
 1.2 Our court leaders communicate the mission, vision and core values to all staff and stakeholders.
 1.2.1 Court users' group Continue regular meetings of the Court users' group Hold meetings.
 Judge XX Four meetings a year